teo-tsirpanis/Farkle/docs/docs/enhanced-syntax.md

 }
 ```

-Production factories support objects of all the types that can be passed to the `Append` and `Extend` methods of production builders; namely @"Farkle.Builder.IGrammarSymbol" and @System.String".
+Production factories support objects of all the types that can be passed to the `Append` and `Extend` methods of production builders; namely @"Farkle.Builder.IGrammarSymbol" and @"System.String".
 If the type of an argument implements @"Farkle.Builder.IGrammarSymbol`1", the generated overload will have a generic type parameter corresponding to that member, and the return type of the overload will be a generic `ProductionBuilder` with the same number of type parameters.
 If an argument is a string, it will be converted to a literal symbol by calling @"Farkle.Builder.Terminal.Literal(System.String)?displayProperty=nameWithType".

 ### Where to put the attribute